 Join the thousands of insurance professionals who’ve improved their careers through the Associate, Annuity Products and Administration™ (AAPA™) program.
 It will help you blaze an exciting career path by challenging you to expand your knowledge, increase your productivity and improve your performance.
+Please note, the AAPA will be offered only through the end of 2015.

 With your AAPA designation, you will learn how to more effectively deliver solutions to your internal and external annuity customers.
 With your AAPA, you will learn: